geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-01-05/meeting-transcript.md

 It's about 700 lines of Python with for loops and stuff, and it gets around 70% on my machine.

 ##### **Geohot** [[00:10:25](https://www.youtube.com/watch?v=GNdNtguh1zo&t=625)]
 Oh, I see how you did for loops.
 I see some of them are inline like that, but you could do it.
 You could do all the WAMAs in for loops, too.
-I think this is still like...
+I think this is still like..
 You don't actually need all of this pipelining where it's interleaving the local stores and the WAMAs.
 Do you actually need that?

 ##### **Qazalin** [[00:10:42](https://www.youtube.com/watch?v=GNdNtguh1zo&t=642)]
 Oh, yeah.
 Really?
 It's very interesting just profiling it.
-It's doing a two-way ping pong, so it's increasing the size of the WAMAs by making two waves collaborate on the...
+It's doing a two-way ping pong, so it's increasing the size of the WAMAs by making two waves collaborate on the..
 Yeah.

 ##### **Geohot** [[00:10:58](https://www.youtube.com/watch?v=GNdNtguh1zo&t=658)]
 Interesting.
 What's your occupancy?